The fight against cancer faces daunting new challenge: debt politics

-Even in times of federal budget tightening, cancer research has garnered bipartisan congressional backing, combining with private sector funding to fuel significant scientific progress in tackling the killer disease.
+Even in times of federal budget tightening, cancer research has garnered bipartisan congressional backing, combining that with private-sector funding to fuel significant scientific progress in tackling the killer disease.

 “Cancer’s escaped the political gravitational pull,” said Lawrence Gostin, a professor of global health law at Georgetown University Law School.

-But this year could be different, as Democratic lawmakers and research advocates are raising the alarm that the new debt ceiling deal could dramatically curb future NIH spending growth.
+But this year could be different because Democratic lawmakers and research advocates are raising the alarm that the new debt ceiling deal could dramatically curb future NIH spending growth.

 Sen. Tammy Baldwin (D-Wis.), chair of the Senate appropriations subcommittee in charge of funding the Department of Health and Human Services, said she has concerns the new budget constraints will have a negative impact on funding cancer research.

-“$9 billion is a cut.
+“Nine billion dollars is a cut.
 And so where does it come from?
-12 appropriations bills,” DeLauro said.
+Twelve appropriations bills,” DeLauro said.

 But Republicans are playing down those concerns.

-“I don’t see any reason why [the spending caps] would jeopardize that at all,” Rep. Mike Kelly (R-Pa.), co-chair of the House Cancer Caucus, said during an event on cancer care sponsored by The Hill.
-“You can’t outlaw cancer … But what you can do is, you can guarantee funding.”
+“I don’t see any reason why [the spending caps] would jeopardize that at all,” Rep. Mike Kelly (R-Pa.), co-chairman of the House Cancer Caucus, said during an event on cancer care sponsored by The Hill.
+“You can’t outlaw cancer. … But what you can do is, you can guarantee funding.”

 Still, he said he anticipates a tough appropriations process.